ratiktiwari/ratiktiwari/README.md

 ### Glad to see you here!

-I am a Full-Stack Android Developer and a curious researcher.
+I am an Android Developer and a curious researcher.
 I love to make apps, solve coding problems, try new technologies and play Cricket.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to build things that make a difference.